open-csa/open-csa-ng/README.md

 ## Run in vagrant for local development ##

 Whether you're running on windows or linux, you'll need a working vagrant installation and the `vagrant-vbguest` plugin.
+On linux you can install the plugin with `vagrant plugin install vagrant-vbguest`.

 You'll need to git clone the `open-csa-ng` repository, and from within the `open-csa-ng` directory, run: